HackYourFuture/Node.js/week3/README.md

 9. Express vs native http library
 6. Building a REST web API for Todos

-## Check out the React repo [here](https://github.com/HackYourFuture/React)
+## Check out the database repository [here](https://github.com/HackYourFuture/database)
-And find out how you can prepare for the first React lecture :dancers:
+And find out how you can prepare for the first database lecture, Jason and Rob have provided a nice Lynda playlist so we can have a flying kick off.

 # TODO API